ivy-llc/ivy/docs/partial_source/design/building_blocks.rst

    :align: center
    :width: 75%

+In this example, we observe that both the Ivy code, and the native backend code, compile to the same desired backend code, which in our example was torch.
+Furthermore, the mix of Ivy and native backend code also compiles to the same graph in torch.

 Now, let's take another example, this time setting the desired backend as tensorflow as tf.

 +----------------------------------------+-----------------------------------------+-----------------------------------------+